joshdelg/cs240lx-25spr/labs/1-mailboxes/README.md

 So we'll do a few examples so you can get a handle on it.

 Checkoff:
-  - Mailbox: get your pi's revision, physical memory size and temperature.
+  - Get your pi's revision, physical memory size and temperature.
+  - We arely scratched the surface of the mailbox interface: figure out something interesting and do it!
   - Extension: Overclock your pi and measure how much faster you can get it before things break down.
 Ideally you'd read the temperature and down-throttle when things get "too hot" (not sure what that is :).

+    Potentially: use the 140e single-step equivalance lab to check when the code breaks exactly.

 ------------------------------------------------------------------------------
 ### mailboxes `code/mailbox.c`